 - In order to avoid brush marks, leave the paint alone once you’ve painted it on.
 Sometimes, it’s tempting to go back to a spot that’s already been painted to perfect it.
 Don’t do it with chalk paint!
 It dries quickly, and if you go back, you’ll feel your brush dragging through the paint, and it will leave more brush strokes than were there before.

-Uses for Chalk Paint: I enjoy using chalk paint to create a rustic, matte finish.
-If I’m wanting to distress to show wood the wood underneath or if I want a super flat finish, I use chalk paint.
+I enjoy using chalk paint to create a rustic, matte finish.
+If I’m wanting to distress to show the wood underneath or if I want a super flat finish, I use chalk paint finished with matte wax.

 - It’s made with all-natural ingredients (from the earth, not scientists!) with no VOCs or chemicals.